ProgrammableEric/web_development_learning_tracker/backend_note.md

 **Middleware** is code that executes between a server receiving a request and sending a response.
 It operates on the boundary, so to speak, between those two HTTP actions.

+_An Express application is essentially a series of middleware function calls._

+It is precisely this service that we leverage Express for.
+In addition to performing the routing that allows us to communicate appropriate data for each separate endpoint, we can perform application logic we need by implementing the necessary middleware.

 ####